AliChoukatli/CyberShield-SOC-Lab/Documentation/03-Attacks-Logs.md

 # 🔴 03 - Attacker & Logs

-## 📝 Introduction :
+## 📝 Introduction
+In this section, we will:

+1. Create an **Attacker VM**.
-This section demonstrates how we simulate attacks from the Attacker VM and generate logs on both Windows and Linux VMs.
+2. Simulate attacks on Windows and Linux VMs.
+3. Generate logs (RDP, SSH, SQL).
+4. Configure SQL Server to send logs to Event Viewer.
+5. Review logs on the VMs.

+This prepares the environment for log ingestion and analysis in Microsoft Sentinel.

 ---

-## 🚀 3.1 Attacker Machine Setup
+## 🚀 1.
+Attacker Machine Setup

 - Create a new resource group: **RG-Attacker**
 - Create a Windows VM named **attacker-vm**